Universiteit Leiden

 The following requirements apply:

-• IELTS Academic: 7.0 overall, with at least 6.0 for the speaking, listening and reading components and at least 6.5 for the writing component.
+• IELTS Academic: 7.0 overall, with at least 6.0 for the listening and reading components, and at least 6.5 for the speaking and writing components.

 • We do not accept IELTS Academic online.

-• TOEFL internet based: 100 overall, with at least 20 for the speaking, listening and reading component and at least 22 for the writing component.
+• TOEFL internet based: 100 overall, with at least 20 for the listening and reading components, and at least 22 for the speaking and writing components.

 • We do not accept the following types of test: TOEFL My Best™ scores (multiple test scores combined), TOEFL Essentials™ or institutional tests such as ITP.

-You do not have to submit an English proficiency test if you have completed your education in the USA, UK, Ireland, New Zealand, Australia, Canada (except French-taught programmes in Canada) Singapore, South-Africa or Malta; or if you have obtained an English-taught International Baccalaureate™; or if you have completed an English-taught bachelor at a Dutch research university.
+You do not have to submit an English proficiency test if you completed your education in the USA, UK, Ireland, New Zealand, Australia, Canada (except French-taught programmes in Canada) Singapore, South-Africa or Malta, or if you obtained an English-taught International Baccalaureate™, or if you completed an English-taught bachelor's degree at a Dutch research university.

-For detailed information, including exemption criteria and methods of submission, refer to the English language proficiency information sheet
+For detailed information, including detailed exemption criteria and submission methods, refer to the English language proficiency information sheet

-• A keen interest in the field of civil and commercial law, illustrated by way of a letter of motivation.
+• A keen interest in the field of civil and commercial law, illustrated by way of a letter of motivation and demonstrated by past practical/academic experience.

 • Two letters of recommendation attesting to good academic and/or professional ability.
 At least one letter must be written by an academic staff member, for example a lecturer or academic supervisor.

 Meeting the admission requirements does not necessarily guarantee an admission offer.
-Students are selected on the basis of overall merit.
+Students are selected on the basis of overall merit and the contribution of their overall profile to the class as a whole.

 >> Go to the next step: Check the application deadlines